 7. Consider your current budget, and how you will finance the vehicle (if at all)

 How much can you spend on this vehicle?
 Will you need a car loan, and if so – how much can you put towards a down payment and/or monthly payments?
 You must be realistic about this.
 Do you even qualify for a loan?
 Will your interest rates be good/bad/unspeakable?
+Will you go for a traditional loan or look into the title loans available?
 Thinking about the financial aspect prior to the purchase will certainly save you a lot of heartache later on.

 Enter the Blinker App.